AdobeDocs/advertising-cloud.en/help/dsp/audiences/audience-about.md

 ---
 # About Audience Management in Advertising Cloud DSP

-Advertising Cloud DSP is an integrated destination for the [!DNL Adobe Real-time Customer Data Profile (CDP)](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html), allowing you to share authenticated first-party segments with approved advertisers and users for campaign activation.
-To learn more about the Real-Time CDP integration, see the Sources section.<!-- This and the next paragraph don't flow together -- edit. -->

 In Advertising Cloud DSP, you can create and manage audience segments and audience sets, which you can use as targets for your placements:

 * You can collect your own first-party audience data by creating and implementing segments.
 You can later retarget users in the segment with ads or prevent users in the segment from receiving ads.
 You can create the following types of segments: